 Select Page

-Creamy, soft, and delicious, this old fashioned peanut butter cookie, from Great Grandma’s recipe box, is one you must try!
+Creamy, soft, and delicious, this fresh milled flour peanut butter cookie, from Great Grandma’s recipe box, is one you must try!

 Make sure you scroll to the bottom of this post to grab your FREE printable recipe cards.

-If you’re looking for a down-home simple cookie recipe, you’ve come to the right place!
+If you’re looking for a down-home simple cookie recipe with fresh milled flour, you’ve come to the right place!
 These cookies are can be whipped up in no time and use ingredients you probably already have on hand.
-They are easy to make during a week night or when your husband announces he invited guests over …
+They are easy to make during a week night or when your husband announces he has invited guests over …

 Have you ever looked through some vintage recipes?
 Ones from decades ago or that your Grandmother used to use?
 They are vastly different from our modern day cookbooks.
 Only simple ingredients that they had on hand were used.
 There were no step-by-step photos and the instructions were vague if you compared them to recipe instructions these days.
 I suppose they assumed a woman already knew how to cook.
 Extra details were not necessary.